angular/angular/aio/content/guide/build.md

-# Building and serving Angular apps
+# Building and serving Angular applications

 This page discusses build-specific configuration options for Angular projects.